azappella/did-methods/sidetrees/explainer.md

 **3**.
 For each transaction, inspect the property known to bear the marking of a Sidetree Entity.
 If the transaction is marked as a Sidetree Entity, continue, if unmarked, move to the next transaction.

 **4**.
-Locate the Sidetree Merkle Root and hash of the compressed Merkle Leaf source data within the transaction.
+Locate the Merkle Root and hash of the compressed Merkle Leaf file within the transaction.

 #### Processing the Sidetree